 Once you’ve settled on your general floor plan (based on your needs, not wants), it’s time to start planning.
 Here’s where the internet comes in.
-And although I’m not quite ready to sing a love ballad to The Internet At Large, I will say that online tools have been incredibly instrumental in the continued success of our renovation.
+Online tools have been incredibly instrumental in the continued success of our renovation.

 Digital Document Storage: Evernote

 When we humans move from point A to point B, the most important papers can sometimes get lost in the shuffle.
 Scan the most important documents and use Evernote to store and retrieve them effortlessly.
 Now you'll never lose your movers' contact info, the contract you signed with them, your new cable account number or other vital pieces of information.